-Images sizes for standard positions, such as featured image, secondary images, and thumbnails in a product grid.
+Image sizes for standard elements, such as featured images, secondary images, and thumbnails in a product grid.
 Because of the need to retina-optimize your images so they look sharp on high-DPI screens, you’ll also want to stipulate…

 However, there may be instances when you sacrifice a little image sharpness in exchange for faster image load times.
-You’ll want to stipulate when to make that tradeoff.
+Your brand guidelines should state when to make that tradeoff.

 Image style.
 Do your images have rounded corners?
 Drop shadows?
 Your email brand guidelines should clarify how the various images in your emails should be composed and styled.